 Before choosing your suit, you must consider the primary reason for making the purchase.
-Whether it be for a formal occasion such as a wedding, funeral, or business meeting, the occasion and dress code requirements will guide you towards the appropriate colour options.
+Whether it be for a formal occasion such as needing a tweed suit for a wedding, funeral, or business meeting, the occasion and dress code requirements will guide you towards the appropriate colour options.

 The occasion may also dictate the style and material of the suit you purchase.
 As with any investment purchase, you can also consider how much wear you’ll be able to get out of your suit as this may determine the colour you choose.